DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Introduction

 We conduct extensive experiments on image datasets containing multiple factors of variation, beyond the main object's class, and spanning different levels of complexity and realism.
 To ground our results, we establish three supervised meta-learning baselines that have differing levels of ground-truth information.
 These supervised baselines not only serve as upper bounds on performance, but also expose the negative effects of learning from labels when the natures of tasks are mismatched.
 Our results suggest that DRESS enables few-shot learning performance that can surpass existing methods, and approaches the upper bound of supervised baselines under many experimental setups.
-Specifically, out of eight testing scenarios, DRESS outperforms all the competing methods on six of them, and outperforms the supervised meta-learning baselines on seven.

-Our main contributions can be summarized as follows: \begin{itemize} \item We identify the lack of task diversity in few-shot learning benchmarks, explaining why pre-training and fine-tuning can outperform meta-learning.
-We develop more diverse benchmarks for rigorous evaluation. \item We propose DRESS\footnote{The implementation of DRESS is available at: \url{https://github.com/layer6ai-labs/DRESS}.}, a self-supervised meta-learning method using disentangled representations for fast adaptation to diverse tasks. \item We introduce a task diversity metric based on class partitions, directly computed in the input space. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=.15in] \item We identify the lack of task diversity in few-shot learning benchmarks, explaining why pre-training and fine-tuning can seem to outperform meta-learning. \item We develop few-shot learning benchmarks with more diversified tasks for rigorous evaluation. \item We propose DRESS, a method for creating diverse tasks that enable self-supervised meta-learning with disentangled representations. \item We introduce a task diversity metric based on task class partitions directly over the input space. \end{itemize}